 In sum, a search for a ban on images of Muhammad [ﷺ] in pre-modern Islamic textual sources will yield no clear and firm results whatsoever.

-Additionally, the claim that “there does not exist a single legal decree, or fatwa, in the historical corpus that explicitly and decisively prohibits figural imagery” is incorrect.
+Additionally, the claim that “there does not exist a single legal decree, or fatwa, in the historical corpus that explicitly and decisively prohibits figurative imagery” is incorrect.
 Imām Shihāb al-Dīn al-Ramlī (957AH) was both explicit and decisive in declaring figurative depictions of animate life to be unlawful in his fatwa concerning figurative chess pieces.1 I found his fatwa after searching for just a few minutes.
-A longer search will likely produce other fatwas related to figurative images – but nothing compared to the torrent of modern fatwas prompted by the birth of photography and other technologies for capturing images.
+A longer search would produce additional fatwas related to figurative images – but nothing compared to the torrent of modern fatwas prompted by the birth of photography and other technologies for capturing images.

-Nonetheless: the methodology is flawed.
+Nonetheless: the article’s methodology for arriving at its conclusion is flawed.
 Pre-modern fatwa collections do mention the prohibition of the figurative imagery of living creatures in terms that are explicit and decisive.

 There exist many handbooks of Islamic law that compile opinions on a number of matters.
 In regard to image making, the earliest and most synthetic source is the medieval law book of Ibn Qudama (died 1223), a towering Sunni theologian of the medieval period.
 In his handbook, Ibn Qudama discusses the various possible “abominations” that can occur at wedding ceremonies, including the playing of music and backgammon, the consumption of liquor, and the presence of images.
 As for the legality of images, he notes that the question is complicated because it depends on what the images depict and where they are situated.